-When we travel for work, we eat terribly.
+When we travel for work, our healthy eating flies out the door.
 Our days are long, and we usually end up bellying up at the hotel bar.
-It certainly is a shame that we do not have the time to venture out into the city we are sleeping in to explore amazing restaurants.
-Time or should I say luxury is not on our side.
-What tends to happen after bellying up to the bar, is an order of icy cold beers and buffalo wings makes their appearance.
-Occasionally, a green salad tossed in to make us feel better about what we have just done to our bodies.
-When our travels find us delayed at an airport, we have found that the best food that can usually be found in any of the restaurants are the wings.
-Not sure about you, but, I’d rather throw back wings instead of a non-mentionable double cheese burger.
-Last year we decided to make a game of eating wings, and at every airport, if we had long layovers we would “intentionally” search for the best wings at that airport.
-Trust me, it has been sinful fun.
+It certainly is a shame that we do not have the time to venture out and explore new eats.
+What tends to happen after bellying up to the bar, is an order of icy cold beers and buffalo wings.
+Occasionally, a green salad tossed in to make us feel better.
+When our travels find us delayed at an airport, we have found that the best food that can be found in any of the restaurants are the wings.
+Not sure about you, but, I’d rather throw back chicken wings instead of a non-mentionable double cheeseburger.
+Last year we decided to make a game of eating chicken wings at every airport in search of the best chicken wings at an airport.
+This has been delicious fun.
 The bad thing about eating platters of Buffalo Wings is that most of them are fried.
-Over our last platter of over saturated fat we questioned why no one ever served platters of Baked Buffalo Wings.
+Over our last platter of over saturated fat, we questioned why no one ever serves platters of Baked Buffalo Wings.

 We have been playing with perfecting this recipe for the past couple weeks, which means pounds of chicken wings are being consumed, all a very good thing.
 The past weekend, Lenny nailed it with the sauce.
 It was perfectly seasoned and just the right consistency that coated each wing.
 Pure sauciness.
 We also played with techniques, we tried boiling, baking and roasting the chicken wings as we didn’t want to fry them.
 The best texture and the most flavorful wings were unquestionably the Baked Buffalo Wings.
 They were perfectly crispy which helped keep the sauce on the meat.
 And, doesn’t baked just sound healthier?